vercel/turborepo/turborepo-tests/README.md

 ## Limitations

 We currently do not test the examples that use Docker.
 We may choose to do this in the future.

+## Debugging and more notes

+- Each test will create four .txt files in a `/tmp` directory in the file for the example.
+You can check these files for a readout of any unexpected behaviors.
+  - One for the first install.
+  - One for the first set of runs.
+We assert that this file does not have a ">>> FULL TURBO" in it.
+  - One for the second install.
+  - One for the second set of runs.
+We assert this this file has a ">>> FULL TURBO" in it.